RaziehAlidoosti/Exploring-Ethical-Values-in-Software-Systems-a-Systematic-Literature-Review/README.md

      |--- data/
             |
             |--- Selection and Extraction Sheet.xlsx
                     The spreadsheet of the SLR, including sheets "Automated Query Selection", "Data extraction", and "Tag Descriptions".
      .
      |
-     |--- Online-Appendices/
+     |--- Online-Appendices.pdf/
             |
+            |--- This document consists of five appendices, i.e., Appendix A-E, each including table(s) to provide more information for the interested reader.